galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/content.md

 > {: .solution}
 {: .question}

+## Data Cleaning

+Even though our data is already of pretty high quality, we can improve it even more by:
-We should now trim reads to remove bases that were sequenced with less certainty (= low-quality bases) at the read ends in addition to removing reads of overall bad quality.
-Several tools can do that but here we will use **Cutadapt** ({% cite martin2011cutadapt %}).
+1. Trimming reads to remove bases that were sequenced with low certainty (= low-quality bases) at the ends of the reads
+2. Removing reads of overall bad quality.
+3. Removing reads that are too short to be informative in downstream analysis

+There are several tools out there that can perform theses steps, but in this analysis we use **Cutadapt** ({% cite martin2011cutadapt %}).

 **Cutadapt** also helps find and remove adapter sequences, primers, poly-A tails and/or other unwanted sequences from the input FASTQ files.
 It trims the input reads by finding the adapter or primer sequences in an error-tolerant way.
 Additional features include modifying and filtering reads.

+{% unless include.short %}

 > ### {% icon question %} Questions
 >